Boeing to set up 737 freighter conversion facility in India | Business

 Boeing Co said on Friday it would set up a facility in India to convert 737 passenger planes into dedicated freighters to tap into regional and global demand for the service.
 The investment, which adds to the U.S. manufacturer's expansion into India on top of a record plane order by flag carrier Air India, comes despite a global economic slowdown that has weakened the global air cargo market.

-E-commerce demand and electronics manufacturing is growing in India, strengthening the outlook for freighters, he told reporters.
-"So it is only fitting that we have the capability to have a line to make those freighters here in India, not just for India, but for the region and for the world," he said.

-The dearth of travel triggered by the pandemic triggered a record-breaking scramble to convert older passenger jets into freighters.
+The slump in travel triggered by the COVID-19 pandemic triggered a record-breaking scramble to convert older passenger jets into freighters.
 But analysts say that aircraft lessors could now be stuck with excess freighters, or be forced to cancel conversions, as cargo rates fall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)